How Much do Cremation Urns Cost?

 - Scattering urns are most often for temporary use, designed to be lightweight for compatibility with hiking, air travel or other modes of transport to the desired locale, and easy to hold when scattering the ashes.

-- Cremation jewelry holds a nominal amount of ashes in a pendant or bracelet, to be worn as an accessory recalling the memory of a loved person or pet.
+- Cremation jewelry holds a nominal amount of ashes in a pendant or bracelet to be worn as an accessory recalling the memory of a loved person or pet.
 Cremation pendants and cremation bracelets are available in stainless steel, sterling silver, gold and titanium.

-Cremation Urns - Styles
+Cremation Urn Styles

 Pet Urns